nz0001na/handson-ml/GANs/Readme.md

 ## CycleGAN
 a generative model based on the paper Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks by Zhu et al. 2017, https://arxiv.org/abs/1703.10593, commonly referred to as CycleGAN.

+Intrigued by the application of CycleGANs in the medical field, it be used to help augment data for medical imaging!

+Data augmentation using generative adversarial networks (CycleGAN) to improve generalizability in CT segmentation tasks (Sandfort, Yan, Pickhardt, and Summers, 2019): https://www.nature.com/articles/s41598-019-52737-x.pdf

 # Evaluation
 ##  Fréchet distance
 "The Fréchet distance between multivariate normal distributions" by Dowson and Landau (1982), https://core.ac.uk/reader/82269844